ehwest/mdn_qms/source/Quality_Manual/README.md

 # Quality System Requirements

-Web-site content (and/or any distributed promotional information) for the T1Pal and/or CoPilot  "device" is expected to meet all labelling requirements.

-However, "protections against unauthorized access to and modification of data" is provided by T1Pal and CoPilot features and functions that must be validated.
-For this reason, this QMS includes "Product Definition", "Product Development", and "System Design" sections needed to convey how this achievement is accomplished and validated.
+This QMS includes "Product Definition", "Product Development", and "System Design" sections as needed to convey how T1Pal and CoPilot service delivery is accomplished and validated.
 The present Quality Management System (QMS) is specifically designed to achieve and sustain the following goals.

 1. Registration of T1Pal and CoPilot with the FDA